 In fact, this plant looks so similar to Cannabis that its scientific name has Cannabis terminology in it.

-Just be careful when growing Kenaf in your home as you don't want your concerned neighbour to call the police and report you to have illegal grow up.
+Just be careful when growing Kenaf in your home as you don’t want your concerned neighbor to call the police and report you to have illegal grow up.